sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 ```

 #### 3.1.2 Linecard Boot Process
-Linecard boot process is very similar to control card and main difference is services that is started on linecard will include protocol dockers such BGP, LLDP, etc. Also, SyncD docker will started for VOQ ASIC instead of SF ASIC.
+Line-card boot process is very similar to the Supervisor and main difference is services that is started on line-card will include protocol dockers such BGP, LLDP, etc. Also, SyncD docker will started for VOQ ASIC instead of SF ASIC.

 ### 3.2 Chassis Platform Management

 #### 3.2.1 Midplane Ethernet
-In a typical modular modern chassis includes a midplane ethernet to interconnect control card & line cards.
+In a typical modular modern chassis includes a midplane ethernet to interconnect the Supervisor & line cards.
 This is new component (peripheral?) needs to be added to SONiC.
 This document proposes midplane ethernet as platform perpherical management and captures the design as follow.

-* Upon linecard or control card booted and part of its initilziation, midplane ethernet gets initialized.
+* Upon line-card or the Supervisor booted and part of its initilziation, midplane ethernet gets initialized.
 * Slot number is generally used in assigning an IP address to these interfaces.

-In order to allow direct access to linecards from outside of the chassis over external management network, chassis midplane ethernet network and external management networks needs to be connected to each other.
+In order to allow direct access to line-cards from outside of the chassis over external management network, chassis midplane ethernet network and external management networks needs to be connected to each other.
 There are couple of options to consider.

-1. Control-card can create virtual switch (linux bridge) and all add midplane ethernet and external management interface on this bridge.
+1. Supervisor can create virtual switch (linux bridge) and all add midplane ethernet and external management interface on this bridge.
 This is the L2 mode of operation but internal communication and external L2 stations traffic will be seen inside this midplane ethernet.
-2. IP Routing: Midplane ethernet could be configured with externally reachable network (announced via any routing protocols), this requires mgmt interface on control to run routing protocol which isn't common deployment.
+2. IP Routing: Midplane ethernet could be configured with externally reachable network (announced via any routing protocols), this requires mgmt interface on the Supervisor to run routing protocol which isn't common deployment.
 3. Statically assigned externally reachable management IP address per lincard via chassis-d and use NAT to map external/internal midplane IP address.
 In this case, internal midplane ethernet traffic wont be seen in a external management network and only direct communication allowed using NAT rules.

 Allowing DHCP relay or DHCP client on these internal midplane ethernet aren't considered for first phase of the design.